bearmentor-community/template/README.md

 ## Links

-You can access the production version of the applications here with their corresponding repositories:
+Access to the production version of the applications with their corresponding repositories:

 - [Template Web](https://template.azobu.com)
   - [`template-web`](https://github.com/azobu-projects/template-web)